perng/gametheory/README.md

-# gametheory
+# Testing Tool

-* websocket client chrome extension:  https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo
+websocket client chrome extension:  https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo

+# Server Address
 * websocket server  ws://gametheory.olidu.com:80

+# Operation Model
+Each client/app starts by establishing a websocket connection with the server.
+All activities are done sequentially in this connection.
+Websocket is bi-directional, either side can initiate a "dialog".

+Currently, all communication is in Json

+# Security assumptions (Strong assumptions, may lift in the future)
+  # No client/app is compromised.
+  # Communication is secure, data integrity is guaranteed.

+#
 * No operation (testing):
   * request: {"cmd":"noop"}
   * response: {"status": "ok", "msg": "No operation", "reply_cmd": "noop"}